 RCR examinations are an internationally recognised benchmark of excellence as well as a vital element of UK training.

-However, we could not provide any examinations without the essential contribution of many examiners in a wide range of roles.
-This includes all those oncologists and physicists contributing to our FRCR exams.
+We could not provide any examinations without the essential contribution of many examiners in a wide range of roles.
+This includes all those oncologists and physicists contributing to our FRCR examinations and the Diploma in Dental and Maxillofacial Radiology.

 We rely heavily on the voluntary support of clinical oncologists and other specialists who invest considerable time to ensure we continue to deliver quality examinations and maintain the highest standards of professional competence.
 So important is their role, that several of the UK’s leading healthcare organisations have written a joint letter to all NHS hospitals urging them to support doctors who request time out to undertake work for national health bodies such as the RCR.